-SCED 512 Special-Needs Populations in Schools SCED 513 Educational Research, Assessment, and Technology SCED 516 School Counseling Internship (two semesters, 4 semester hours each)
+SCED 512 Disability in the Educational Context SCED 513 Educational Research, Assessment, and Technology SCED 516 School Counseling Internship (two semesters, 4 semester hours each)

 Any remaining semester hours may be earned by taking elective courses.

 Track II

 Candidates who do not hold a valid regular teaching license-or who do hold such a license but have less than two academic years of teaching experience in a public education setting or in a regionally accredited private school in any state or other U.S. jurisdiction-are eligible for the Track II program in school counseling.